 Most people who are exposed to EEE do not have any complications.
 The rare few who are affected incur severe symptoms.
 Initially they experience headaches, fever, chills, and vomiting.
 The symptoms may advance to disorientation, seizures, coma, or sometimes even death.

-One can take preventive measures to avoid the occurrence of mosquitoes.
+One can take preventive measures to avoid the occurrence of mosquitoes and mosquito borne illnesses.

 “Avoid being outside from dusk until dawn during mosquito season when mosquitoes are most active,” explains Stickney.
 “Get rid of standing water.
 If you have a pond, lake, or tank on your property put mosquito dunks in the water to prevent mosquito eggs and larvae from developing.
 Don’t depend on flea and tick labeled repellants to ward off mosquitoes because your pet can still get bitten.”